 US firm Quinn Emanuel Urquhart Sullivan represents Dexcom in Germany.
 It has a large team, including three partners, working on the proceedings, with managing partner Marcus Grosch leading for the firm.
 In the UK, Bird & Bird works for the international medical device company.
 Here, partners Robert Williams, Morag Macdonald and Chris de Mauny have taken charge on the litigation side.

-On the patent attorney side, Quinn Emanuel work with Dentons and Hoffman Eitle in Germany.
+On the patent attorney side, Quinn Emanuel work with Dentons and Hoffmann Eitle in Germany.
 The relationship between Dexcom and Dentons is ongoing, with the client following UK-based patent attorneys Justin Hill and Marie Jansson-Heeks on their move from what was then Olswang.
 On the litigation side, Quinn Emanuel also represents Dexcom in the US.

 Abbott turned to its regular advisors Taylor Wessing in both the UK and Germany.
 Traditionally strong in life science, it is developing a solid reputation for litigating for clients in the growing medical devices sector.
 In Germany, another strong partner team leads for the firm, led by Dietrich Kamlah.